Volunteer Iowa AmeriCorps VISTA Project

-All sponsors will be required to conduct OSOT with their members during the first two weeks of service, and submit a copy of OSOT plan to the ICVS.
-The OSOT should be submitted to the ICVS before the VISTA starts service.
+All sponsors will be required to conduct OSOT with their members during the first two weeks of service and submit a copy of OSOT plan to Volunteer Iowa.
+The OSOT should be submitted to Volunteer Iowa before the VISTA member starts service.

 Orientation to the Volunteer Iowa AmeriCorps VISTA Project

-All members will be required to attend an in-person orientation to the ICVS AmeriCorps VISTA project within the first months of their service.
-At this orientation, they will learn more about the Iowa Commission on Volunteer Service and the programs we operate, how ICVS Commissioners and staff can support the VISTAs, expectations we have for the VISTAs to represent AmeriCorps and ICVS in the communities they serve, and other requirements of serving in the ICVS project.
+All members will be required to attend an in-person orientation to the Volunteer Iowa AmeriCorps VISTA project within the first months of their service.
+At this orientation, they will learn more about Volunteer Iowa and the programs we operate, how Commissioners and staff can support the VISTAs, expectations we have for the VISTAs to represent AmeriCorps and Volunteer Iowa in the communities they serve, and other requirements of serving on the Volunteer Iowa project.

 Member Management & Supervision

-Each host site is required to designate a full-time local site supervisor for the AmeriCorps *VISTA member(s).
+Each host site is required to designate up to 10 hours local site supervisor for the AmeriCorps *VISTA member(s).
 This supervisor will:

 • Provide day to day oversight of the AmeriCorps *VISTA member(s).

-• Provide regularly scheduled supervision time, twice a month at minimum, though weekly scheduled one-on-one supervisions are highly recommend and considered a best practice.
+• Provide regularly scheduled supervision time, twice a month at minimum, though weekly scheduled one-on-one supervisions are highly recommended and considered a best practice.

-• Serve as the agency contact with the ICVS.
+• Serve as the agency contact with Volunteer Iowa.

-• Complete the online AmeriCorps *VISTA Terms, Conditions, and Benefits tutorial prior to the service start date, and certify completion by sending a confirmation email to the ICVS Project Coordinator (see Resource section for more information).
+• Complete the online AmeriCorps *VISTA Terms, Conditions, and Benefits tutorial prior to the service start date, and certify completion by sending a confirmation email to the Volunteer Iowa VISTA Program Officer (see Resource section for more information).

 • Be allowed to attend any necessary supervisor training.